datacoves/dbt-coves/docs/commands/generate/README.md

 The `dbt-coves generate` command allows you to generate different types of resources based on your project's needs.
 These resources can include data sources, properties, metadata, dbt docs, and even Airflow DAGs for scheduling and orchestrating your data pipelines.

 By leveraging this command, you can quickly bootstrap new projects, create boilerplate code, and maintain a consistent structure across your data engineering projects.
-This not only improves productivity but also promotes code reusability and maintainability.
+This not only improves productivity, but also promotes code reusability and maintainability.

 ## Usage